 This is from the pilots Boeing 737 QRH (Quick Reference Handbook”:

 Did you enjoy reading a little about how pilots handle emergency situations, as well as a little more about pilot personalities?
-We always welcome your comments here.
+We welcome your comments here.